Juicy Baked Pork Chops: Perfectly spiced and everything nice

 Finally, we eat!

 Slice the roast and serve it with a scoop of the caramelized veggies and gravy, if you made it.
-If you didn’t, flights of sweet-hot mustard, a tart berry jam, and mint jelly is always fun.
+If you didn’t, a flight of sweet-hot mustard, a tart berry jam, and mint jelly is always fun.
 Hell, eat it plain.
 Your side is totally wide open.
 Couscous or quinoa, mashed potatoes, steamed veggies, egg noodles, stuffing.
 Enjoy!

 When to get freaky…

 As I said earlier, this roast can be a really elaborate dish cooked with creative glazes that range from sweet to spicy to tart, it can be simple comfort food served with gravy, mashed pataters, and green beans, elegant stuffed with figs and stilton cheese and served over a bed of couscous with a flight of jams and mustards for garnish, and it can be prepped in advance so you have plenty of food for the week.
-When to get crazy is totally your call and there are a zillion recipes out there to try.
+When to get crazy is totally your call and there are a million recipes out there to try.

 So much leftover….

 You can also lightly sear it in a pan with a little oil and pop it in a stew or soup.
 The broth will tenderize the chunks of meat as the soup cooks.
-Or, shred it, stuff into a grilled corn tortilla, and add mango-habanero salsa and a sprinkle or onion and cilantro for crunch.
+Or, shred it, stuff into a grilled corn tortilla, and add mango-habanero salsa and a sprinkle of onion and cilantro for crunch.
 So many parties in your mouth, so little time.